wesleyyliu/daily-pennsylvanian-basic-scraper/README.md

 9. Document your scraping process thoroughly for replicability, transparency and accountability.

 10. Continuously re-evaluate your scraping program against applicable laws and ethical principles.

+## Changes Made by Wesley
+I decided to scrape the health section of thedp.com, specifically the top headline of the page.
+I changed the url passed into the request, since the original url was scraping the home page.
+I also changed the soup.find() to find just the "a" tag without any class, since the headline in the health section does not have any classes.

+## Cron Schedule Interpretation and Changes
+The initial cron expression 0 20 * * * means my job runs at 8:00 PM UTC every day.
+The five fields are minute, hour, day of month, month, and day of week.

+The new cron expression 0 8,20 * * * means my job runs at 8:00 AM and 8:00 PM UTC every day.
+The five fields are minute, hour, day of month, month, and day of week.